Airlines

 Users observing the screens with flight information at El Prat.
 FRANCESC MELCION

 BarcelonaThe war in Iran has fully impacted the aviation sector.
-With the main Persian Gulf airports under threat and fuel prices soaring, airlines advise purchasing summer tickets with the maximum possible margin to avoid price increases.
-"The recommendation, as always, is that if you know you will travel this summer, buy as soon as possible," remarked the president of the Association of Airlines (ALA), Javier Gándara, this Tuesday.
+With the main Persian Gulf airports threatened and fuel prices soaring, airlines advise buying tickets for this summer with the maximum possible margin to avoid price increases.
+"The recommendation, as always, is that if you know you will travel this summer, buy as soon as possible," emphasized this Tuesday the president of the Association of Airlines (ALA), Javier Gándara.

-The employers' association has assessed the current situation as "the highest level of uncertainty that has ever existed," although it has not wanted to specify how much tickets may become more expensive.
-"Prices are set by the interaction of supply and demand: it will depend on how demand evolves and also on how families' disposable income is affected," Gándara pointed out.
+The employers' association, which represents 85% of air traffic in Spain, has assessed the current situation as "the highest level of uncertainty ever," although it has not wanted to specify how much tickets may become more expensive.
+"Prices are set by the interaction of supply and demand: it will depend on how demand evolves and also on how families' disposable income is affected," said Gándara.

-Given this context, Spain and other Mediterranean destinations are positioning themselves as some of the safest, which will lead more tourists to opt for spending their holidays there.
-A circumstantial effect that the sector already detected with episodes like the Arab Spring.
+In this context, Spain and other Mediterranean destinations are positioning themselves as some of the safest, which will lead more tourists to opt for spending their holidays there.
+A conjunctural effect that the sector already detected with episodes like the Arab Spring.

 stats